axelarnetwork/axelar-cgp-sui/.changeset/fuzzy-mayflies-know.md

 '@axelar-network/axelar-cgp-sui': patch
 ---

-allow passing custom tmpdir to avoid error on some dev environment
+remove tmp dependency and create directly manually at the same folder level to avoid error in docker container environment